 Although professionals' work is not limited to any specified number of hours or days per week, the "normal" hours of work for full-time employees in positions authorized as "40 hours per week" are considered to be eight (8) hours per day Monday through Friday including a duty-free thirty (30) minute lunch period.
-The Board shall establish the actual workday for each building.
+A normal day is defined as, at the elementary level including one preparatory period (encore time), and at the secondary level six periods of core or encore classes, one preparation period, and one professional period.
+The Building Principal shall establish the actual workday start and end times for each building.